Apptainer tutorial

 • This means that a container can be based on a different Linux distribution than the host (as long as they are kernel-compatible), but it can’t run a totally different OS, such as Windows or macOS.

-πŸ’‘ apptainer exec is the run method you will typically use in batch job scripts.
+πŸ’‘ apptainer exec is the run method you would typically use in batch job scripts.

 1. Create a file called test.sh: